Follow Us

 PROCEDURES

-Click this link to register for the Young Artist Competition or have your name added to the waitlist: 2025 Flute Fair Young Artist Competition
+Click this link to register for the Young Artist Competition or have your name added to the waitlist: Registration will open on February 15th, 2026.
+Watch for updates on this webpage and through email and social media from GPFS.

 2. Competition applicants must be able to attend live on the date, time and location.
 More information will be provided to you closer to the event.

-3. Note - If you want to attend Flute Fair on 4/5 - which we highly recommend - you must also register for this event at Flute Fair.
-It is FREE for members and quite a great day!
+3. Note - If you want to attend Flute Fair on 4/11 - which we highly recommend - you must also register for this event at Flute Fair.
+(Note, this webpage will be updated frequently over the coming weeks as details about flute fair fall into place.)
+Flute Fair is FREE for members and quite a great day!
 Stay on after your competition and enjoy all the workshops, performances, and music/flute vendors!

 Prizes will be awarded as follows: